dynport/urknall/README.md

 __YAML is neither type safe, nor a programming language__

-Choosing a purely declarative approach or even domain specific languages to infrastructure definition leaves room for interpretation and therefor misunderstanding.
+Choosing a purely declarative or even domain specific language approach to infrastructure definition leaves room for interpretation and therefor misunderstanding.
+We try to stick to the go basics.

 ### Pragmatic